ml-tooling/ml-hub/README.md

 - Create / delete services for a workspace, so that the hub can access them via Kubernetes DNS.

+All resources created by our custom spawners are labeled (Docker / Kubernetes labels) with the labels `mlhub.origin` set to the Hub name `$ENV_HUB_NAME`, `mlhub.user` set to the JupyterHub user the resources belongs to, and `mlhub.server_name` to the named server name.
+For example, if the hub name is "mlhub" and a user named "foo" has a named server "bar", the labels would be `mlhub.origin=mlhub`, `mlhub.user=foo`, `mlhub.server_name=bar`.

 ## Support

 The ML Hub project is maintained by [@raethlein](https://twitter.com/raethlein) and [@LukasMasuch](https://twitter.com/LukasMasuch).
 Please understand that we won't be able